25 Brilliant Kitchen Shortcuts You’ll Wish You Knew Sooner

 Cut corn with a Bundt pan

 To remove corn from the cob quickly, stand the cob upright in the center of a Bundt pan.
 Holding the top of the cob steady, stroke a chef’s knife downward along the sides to remove kernels.
 Scrape the cob with the back of the knife to release juices.
 Kernels and juice collect in the Bundt pan—meaning one less mess for you to clean up.
-Don’t miss these other genius new uses for ordinary kitchen tools.

 Skip the pasta rinse